radiantearth/stac-spec/item-spec/common-metadata.md

 If those fields are available in the Item `properties`, it's referencing to the creation and update times of the metadata.
 Having those fields in the Item `assets` refers to the creation and update times of the actual data linked to in the Asset Object.

+There are more date and time related fields available in the [Timestamps extension](../extensions/timestamps/README.md).

 ### Date and Time Range

 While a STAC item can have a nominal datetime describing the capture, these properties allow an item to have a range